 Aside from the plastic adjuster, the only thing that might put a strain on your sleep quality is that there’s no contour around the eyes.
 Most people have no issues with this, but some may find this to be a big drawback as the mask has a way of pressing against the eyes for those with more pronounced eyelids or eye sockets.
 If this isn’t an issue for you or if you’re used to wearing flat sleep masks, this can be a good option overall.

-If you’re looking for a good deal on a great sleep mask, you may just find it in the YIVIEW sleep mask.
+If you’re looking for a good deal, and a decent mask at the lowest possible price, you may just find it in the YIVIEW sleep mask.
 But if you’re looking for superior quality and functionality, you might have to keep looking – continue reading for more.
 At the end of the day, the mask should fit the needs of a good number of average users, but it’s perhaps most suitable for those who are on a budget.

 For the price of one regular sleep mask, YIVIEW offers a pack of three, making this the best deal to be found on anyone’s list of the best sleep masks.
 Even though the quality is far from the best, it’s a decent mask that will give you your money’s worth.

-The best feature of the YIVIEW mask is its 3D contour design.
+The best feature of the YIVIEW sleep mask is its 3D contour design.
 It’s molded around the eyes and nose, so it won’t put any pressure on your eyes and you can open them freely while wearing it.
 It also fits tightly around your nose without pressing too hard against it.

 When it comes to light-blocking, the mask may not create a total blackout in most cases.
 The majority of users said that it blocked out around 95% of light.
 This is perhaps because it doesn’t fully wrap around your eyes.
 If you’re willing to overlook this, the YIVIEW can be a good option for three members of your family or for having a couple of spares lying around.